Decidability in geometric grid classes of permutations: Introduction

 Our main tool is monadic second-order logic on permutations and on words.
 While monadic second-order logic on words is, in a formal sense, equivalent to working with regular languages, we find it much more tractable from a practical standpoint.
-A key step, with perhaps broader applications, is that every geometric grid class is definable by an explicit monadic second-order sentence.

-\begin{proposition} Let $M$ represent a finite $0/$$\pm1$-matrix and $\Geom(M)$ the corresponding geometric grid class.
-Then there is a monadic second-order sentence $\Geom_M$ in the language of permutations defining $\Geom(M)$ and computable from $M$. \end{proposition}
+While computing the basis of $\Geom(M)$ ultimately shows that $\Geom(M)$ is definable from a sentence of first-order logic that is computable from $M$, the key initial step is that $\Geom(M)$ is definable by a sentence of monadic second-order logic computable from $M$.